MJ

 Phylogenetic trees and networks are leaf-labelled graphs used to model evolution.
 Display graphs are created by identifying common leaf labels in two or more phylogenetic trees or networks.
 The treewidth of such graphs is bounded as a function of many common dissimilarity measure ...

 Network reconstruction lies at the heart of phylogenetic research.
 Two well-studied classes of phylogenetic networks include tree-child networks and level-k networks.
 In a tree-child network, every non-leaf node has a child that is a tree node or a leaf.
-In a level-k network, ...
+In a level-k network, the ...

-Perfect phylogenies are fundamental in the study of evolutionary trees because they capture the situation when each evolutionary trait emerges only once in history; if such events are believed to be rare, then by Occam's Razor such parsimonious trees are preferable as a hypoth ...
+Perfect phylogenies are fundamental in the study of evolutionary trees because they capture the situation when each evolutionary trait emerges only once in history; if such events are believed to be rare, then by Occam's Razor such parsimonious trees are preferable as a hypothesi ...